 Introduction to Japanese culture from its origins to the present: premodern historical, literary, artistic, and religious developments, modern economic growth, and the nature of contemporary society, education, and business.
 Class conducted in English.

-This course will develop further context-specific skills in speaking, listening, reading and writing.
+This course aims to develop further context-specific skills in speaking, listening, reading and writing.
 It concentrates on students using acquired grammar and vocabulary with more confidence in order to express functional meanings, while increasing overall linguistic competence.
 Students will learn approximately 200 new Kanji.
 There will be a group or individual project.
-Course materials include the textbook supplemented by newspapers, magazine articles, short stories, and video clips which will provide insight into Japanese culture and society.
-Prerequisites: Japan 10 or Japan 10B
+Course materials include the textbook supplemented by newspapers, magazine articles, short stories, essays, and video clips which will provide insight into Japanese culture and society.
+Prerequisites: Japan 100A; or consent of instructor.

-This course deals with issues of the structure of the Japanese language and how they have been treated in the field of linguistics.
-It focuses on phonetics/phonology, morphology, writing systems, dialects, lexicon, and syntax/semantics, historical changes, and genetic origins.
+This course deals with issues of the usage of the Japanese language and how they have been treated in the field of linguistics.
+It concentrates on pragmatics, modality/evidentiality, deixis, speech varieties (politeness, gender, written vs. spoken), conversation management, and rhetorical structure.
 Students are required to have intermediate knowledge of Japanese.
 No previous linguistics training is required.
-Prerequisites: Japan 10, Japan 10B or Japan 10X
+Prerequisites: Japan 10, Japan 10B, or Japan 10X; or consent of instructor.

 Korean Language and Literature Courses